RomayLala/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 This function swaps the values of two integers.
 This function  returns the length of a string.
 This function  prints a string, followed by a new line, to stdout.
+This function  prints a string, in reverse, followed by a new line.